-For a primary server, a zone file in raw or map format is expected to be generated from a text zone file by the named-compilezone command.
+For a primary server, a zone file in raw format is expected to be generated from a text zone file by the named-compilezone command.
 For a secondary server or a dynamic zone, the zone file is automatically generated when named dumps the zone contents after zone transfer or when applying prior updates, if one of these formats is specified by the masterfile-format option.

-If a zone file in a binary format needs manual modification, it first must be converted to text format by the named-compilezone command, then converted back after editing.
+If a zone file in raw format needs manual modification, it first must be converted to text format by the named-compilezone command, then converted back after editing.
 For example:

+'''

-named-compilezone -f map -F text -o zonefile.text <origin> zonefile.map [edit zonefile.text] named-compilezone -f text -F map -o zonefile.map <origin> zonefile.text
+named-compilezone -f raw -F text -o zonefile.text <origin> zonefile.raw [edit zonefile.text] named-compilezone -f text -F raw -o zonefile.raw <origin> zonefile.text

+'''